 Psychological research has had a tendency to study negative effects of behavior both on the individual and cultural level.
-But new research however, has started to focus more on the positive aspects of life.
-I like this shift, as I think it will change how we look at the world .
+But new research has started to focus more on the positive aspects of behavior.
+I like this shift, as I think it will change how we interact with the world.
 In one TED talk I watched, scientists were studying genetic superhumans.
 That is, people with genetic ‘flaws’ that has proven to give these people abilities normal people don’t have.
-By getting more knowledge about these ‘superhumans’ we are also a step closer to knowing what environmental, psychological and biological factors contribute to their genetic make-up.
+By getting more knowledge about these ‘superhumans’ we are also a step closer to knowing which environmental, psychological and biological factors contribute to their genetic make-up.

 There are thousand different ways we can be affected by mass suggestion, both in a negative and positive sense.